lolgube010/TGA-Portfolio/README.md

 | Close         | `ESC`                |
 | Change Smoke Settings      | `ImGui Menu`         |

-If you encounter any performance issues I recomend setting the Render Size of the smoke to Quarter through the ImGui Menu.
+If you encounter any performance issues I recommend setting the Render Size of the smoke to Quarter through the ImGui Menu.
 If you encounter any other issues or have any questions, please DM me anywhere you can reach me.

 * I'm on Discord and X @lolgube